dd32/td-gh-ex/readme.txt

 Image Source: https://www.pexels.com/photo/person-typing-on-macbook-pro-1548999/

 == Changelog ==

+= Version 1.0.7 =
+* Improved main menu and sub-menus position
+* Added an option to add an alternative logo when the user scrolls
+* Updated SmoothScroll to 1.4.10 version

 = Version 1.0.6 =
 * Added an option to invert the top bar position